anoota/project/README.md

 # project
-files for data science class
+data files for introduction to data analytics